-Command of the operation was allocated to Rear Admiral L. H. K. Hamilton in the light cruiser Arethusa, which with the destroyers Ashanti, Bedouin, Eskimo and Somali, escort destroyers Lamerton, Wheatland and Polish Krakowiak and Kujawiak, Norwegian corvettes Acanthus and Eglantine, and minesweepers Halcyon, Harrier and Speedwell escorted the cross-Channel ferries Prins Albert and Prinses Josephine Charlotte, which had been adapted as assault transports.
+Overall command of the operation was allocated to Rear Admiral L. H. K. Hamilton in the light cruiser Arethusa, which with the destroyers Ashanti, Bedouin, Eskimo and Somali, the escort destroyers Lamerton, Wheatland and Free Polish Krakowiak and Kujawiak, the Free Norwegian corvettes Acanthus and Eglantine, and the minesweepers Halcyon, Harrier and Speedwell escorted the cross-Channel ferries Prins Albert and Prinses Josephine Charlotte, which had been adapted as assault transports.
 There were also the oilers Black Ranger and Grey Ranger, rescue ships Scott and Danish Gudrun Maersk, tug Jaunty and, for navigational support, submarine Sealion.

 The operation got off to a problematical start as Prinses Josephine Charlotte had to return to Scapa Flow with engine trouble, escorted by Wheatland.
-This forced Hamilton to scale down the basic plan.
+This compelled Hamilton to scale down the basic plan.

 The commandos landed at 06.00 on 26 December, the planners having scheduled the raid in the expectation that the German garrison would be caught off guard after the previous day’s Christmas festivities.
 The landings were unopposed as the men entered two harbours on the westerly island of Moskenesøya and quickly occupied the small towns of Reine and Moskenes, in the process capturing a small number of Germans and Quislings, including the men manning the wireless station at Glåpen.
 A large supply of French chocolates and cigarettes was found and distributed to the Norwegian inhabitants of the area, who expressed their concern about reprisals and wished the British forces to remain.